Oren-H/GradeRecorder/README.md

 - Students can place bets on different outcomes, from academic achievements to social events.
 - The platform will offer real-time odds and updates on all bets.
 - A user-friendly dashboard will track bets, wins, losses, and academic performance.
+- Each bet is anonymous by default, but users can share their identities if they so desire.
+They would be verified based on their HW email addresses.

 ## Betting Categories